area17/twill/docs/.sections/block-editor.md

 }
 ```

+now run `npm run twill-build` in your terminal, and you are in business!

 #### Common Errors
 - Make sure your project has the blocks table migration.
 If not, you can find the `create_blocks_table` migration in Twill's source in `migrations`.